-26.1.3.3.3 Unsuccessful Administrative Renewals
+26.1.3.3.2 Unsuccessful Administrative Renewals

 Benefits may not be terminated or reduced (for example, being charged a greater premium amount) during the administrative renewal process based solely on information obtained from a data exchange.
 This includes information obtained from SSA, UIB, FDSH, or SWICA data exchanges.
-If benefits cannot be continued through the administrative renewal process, the case will be excluded from the administrative renewal process.
+If benefits cannot be continued through the administrative renewal process, the case will be excluded from the administrative renewal process, and the member will be sent a 45-day renewal letter and a PPRF.
+The member will have at least 30 days to complete, sign, and return the PPRF or to complete their renewal by phone, in-person, or through ACCESS.